james-jw/xq-rhino/README.md

 ```

 #### keys
-Returns all the keys found in a script object.
+The `keys` method returns all the keys found in a script object.
 Operates exactly like `map:keys`.
 For example, the
 following would return: `first` `last`

 ```xquery